By Steve Wright

 From the first seconds of the game -- as always, jettisoning yourself from a cryo pod -- the game feels like Halo.
 Looks Iike Halo.
 Responds like Halo.

-343 have done more than just try to copy previous titles, though.
+343 has done more than just try to copy previous titles, though.
 Gameplay feels different, but only in subtle ways.
 For this review, I played co-op in "Normal" difficulty, and solo in "Legendary."
 In co-op, I played Firefight-style, running and gunning, taking headshot after headshot, only pausing to reload or recharge my shields.
 Just like always.

 In "Legendary," I didn't follow my usual tactic of staying as far back on the map as I could, only taking headshots when I could easily see them.
 Instead, I went Battlefield-style, moving up the map and taking cover, crouching and hiding, popping out occasionally to take shots.
 It feels like a natural progression of gameplay, and one I appreciate.